KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-Software Architect with 12 years of experience specializing in the design and scaling of test automation infrastructure for mobile and web platforms in cloud environments.
-Expert in engineering testing frameworks that validate ML model accuracy, and distributed system resilience.
+Software Architect with 12 years of experience in test automation framework architecture for complex distributed systems.
+Expert in engineering scalable testing solutions that ensure data integrity in high-throughput pipelines.

-Proficient in driving Shift-Left strategies and TDD methodologies that ensure data integrity in high-throughput pipelines.
-Proven track record of accelerating release velocity and reducing critical production issues by over 40%.
+Adept at leading Shift Left strategies and TDD methodologies, to drive comprehensive test coverage.
+Proven track record of accelerating release velocity and reducing critical post release bugs by over 40%

 Active contributor to open-source projects, delivering enhancements to Unit/UI testing and core logic fixes.